 ‘A beautification project’

 The Transportation Department’s efforts to revitalize the city’s main thoroughfare have not gone smoothly.
-The stretch of work from John McCain to Brumlow/Pool Road, which includes expanding the road from four to six lanes, was scheduled to be finished by the year’s end, but that has now been pushed back to May 2015.
+The stretch of work from John McCain to Brumlow/Pool Road, which includes expanding the road from four to six lanes, was scheduled to be finished by year’s end, but that has been pushed back to May.